 Nevada recently passed a law mandating background checks for private firearm sales and transfers.

-- 2. Do I need a license to buy a gun Nevada?
+- 2. Do I need a license to buy a gun in Nevada?

 - 3. Is there a mandatory waiting period for buying a gun in Nevada?